 Somali-Turkish Relations: Opportunities and Challenges

 Since the end of “transition” last year, the world seems willing to be engaged in Somalia once again after twenty years.
-This has happened because of many factors on the ground: al-Shabaab is becoming a non issue, there is sound leadership with clear vision on how to rebuild Somalia, and engage the world, and most importantly, the Somali people are ready for peace and governance although there are still some obstacles.
-With that in mind, however, the visit of Turkey’s Prime Minister Recep Tayyip Erdoğan to Somalia in August 2011 was a turning point that opened Somalia to the world, and shaped renewed relations between Turkey and Somalia.
+This has happened because of many factors on the ground: al-Shabaab is becoming a non-issue, there is sound leadership with a clear vision on how to rebuild Somalia, and engage the world, and most importantly, the Somali people are ready for peace and governance although there are still some obstacles.
+With that in mind, however, the visit of Turkey’s Prime Minister Recep Tayyip Erdoğan to Somalia in August 2011 was a turning point that opened Somalia to the world and shaped renewed relations between Turkey and Somalia.
 Since the visit, Turkey has shown an interest in Somalia by opening the doors of cooperation between the two countries.

 Many young Somali students were sponsored by private foundations to pursue their education throughout Turkey.
 As of today, according to the Somali Embassy in Ankara, there are 1,500 Somali students in Turkey studying in middle schools to universities.
 As part of a group from the U.S., who recently visited Turkey, I had an opportunity to meet these bright Somali students who came from every region of Somalia.
-They attend some of the best private schools in Istanbul, Ankara, Izmir and Soma.
+They attend some of the best private schools in Istanbul, Ankara, Izmir, and Soma.
 Meeting with them was inspiring and emotional for the Somali-American delegation.
-All of these educational efforts will produce the human capital that—if it is used positively—is capable of playing a role in the formation a functioning society that is ruled by laws.
+All of these educational efforts will produce the human capital that—if it is used positively—is capable of playing a role in the formation of a functioning society that is ruled by laws.

 Somali-Turkish political relations, as one may see it, was sown by the leadership of the last TFG led by Sharif Sheikh Ahmed and Prime Minister Abdiweli Mohamed Ali.